santhosh-tekuri/notes/algorithms/stack/parantheses_matching.md

 }
 ```

-### If expression contain more than one type of parenthesis
+### If expression contains more than one type of parenthesis

 * scan expression from left to right:
     * when left parenthesis encountered, push into stack.